 Make sure you meet all requirementsVisit official programme website

-International6000 EUR/yearTuition FeeBased on the original amount of 6000 EUR per year and a duration of 48 months.
+International6000 EUR/yearTuition FeeBased on the tuition of 6000 EUR per year during 48 months.

-The National and Kapodistrian University of Athens offers six (6) Merit Scholarships of Eur 10000, to students who wish to pursue the “BA program in the Archaeology, History, and Literature of Ancient Greece”, starting in fall 2020.
+The National and Kapodistrian University of Athens offers two (2) Merit Scholarships to students who wish to pursue the “BA program in the Archaeology, History, and Literature of Ancient Greece”, starting in fall 2021.

 Find more information on https://baag.uoa.gr/scholarships/